luongbalinh/play-mongo/README.md

     > mongod

-Create a database named *users-db*, a collection named *counters*; and finally insert a new document to collection *counters* with the following body (*\_id* will be created automatically for this document).
-Collection *counters* stores the index for the next user.

-    {
-        "collection" : "users",
-        "c" : 1
-    }

-[Robomongo](http://robomongo.org/) is a nice MongoDB GUI tool.

 Start the Play project:

-    ../play-mongo >  activator "~run 9000"
+    ../play-mongo >  activator -Dconfig.file=conf/application.test.conf "~run 9000"

-You can select a specific configuration for running the application using *-Dconfig.file* option.
-Now, you will be able to execute the following from a terminal.
+You can select a specific configuration for running the application using *-Dconfig.file* option. *~* will make SBT keep looking at changes of the source code and automatically re-compile the project as soon as the changes have been saved.
 This should fetch all the dependencies and start a Web Server listening on *localhost:9000*.
-Open a web browser at *localhost:9000*, you should be able to see a web interface that allows you to view all users, create a new user, and update an existing user.
+Open a web browser at
+*localhost:9000*, you should be able to see a web interface that allows you to view all users, create a new user, and update an existing user.

-*~* will make SBT to keep looking at changes of the source code and automatically re-compile the project as soon as the changes have been saved.

 Note that, in this example, a collection named *users* will be created automatically under database *users-db* when the first new user is created from the web interface.

-## Intellij
+## Testing SBT project in Intellij

 You can import the project to Intellij by